 Source: Escitalopram 10mg tablet SPC (Myland) & Citalopram 10mg tablet SPC (Zentiva)

-Generally, both escitalopram and citalopram have similar common side effects.
-Some side effects, such as effect on body weight, are opposite to each other.
-Escitalopram can commonly cause an increase in appetite or decrease in appetite, but citalopram decreases appetite and weigh.
-Increase in weight is an uncommon side effect of citalopram.
+Escitalopram can commonly cause an increase in appetite or decrease in need, but Citalopram decreases appetite and weight.
+An increase in weight is an uncommon side effect of Citalopram.

 Escitalopram and Citalopram share a number of standard features and belong to the same class of drugs.
 In the UK, sertraline and Citalopram are usually prescribed in the treatment of mild to moderate depression.

 The main driver behind the prescribing pattern for both drugs is cost-effectiveness (the price of medicine vs. effectiveness) as recommended NICE by NICE.
 As discussed in this post, evidence from multiple trials exists, which describes Escitalopram as a more effective antidepressant than Citalopram.